EDITORIAL ADVISORY BOARD

 Joyce Cooper-Kahn, PhD

-Joyce Cooper-Kahn, PhD, is a clinical child psychologist and coauthor of two books on executive functioning: Late, Lost, and Unprepared: A Parent’s Guide to Helping Children with Executive Functioning (Woodbine, 2008) and Boosting Executive Skills in the Classroom: A Practical Guide for Educators (Wiley, 2013).
+Joyce Cooper-Kahn, PhD, is a clinical child psychologist and trainer who specializes in attention disorders, executive functioning issues, and other developmental challenges of childhood.
+She is the coauthor of two books on executive functioning: Late, Lost, and Unprepared: A Parent’s Guide to Helping Children with Executive Functioning (Woodbine, 2024) and Boosting Executive Skills in the Classroom: A Practical Guide for Educators (Wiley, 2013).
 She is a former co-chair of Attention’s editorial advisory board.

 Jeff Copper, MBA, PCC, PCAC, ACG, CPCC